Posted in Challenges, Fiction, Flash Fiction

 There are now a few scattered colleges and universities in the Appalachian regions.
 A Kentucky example is the University of Pikeville in Pikeville, KY which is deep in the coal-producing area of the Appalachian area in the state.

-Higher education still continues to be a problem in Appalachia.
-Many potential students stay home and work close to home, some all their lives.
-Some have migrated outside the area to find work, primarily in Ohio and Michigan.
 It is often even difficult to sell the benefits of high school education to the people of Appalachia.
 They see more value in their children staying close to home.
 One of the primary cultural characteristics of Appalachia is the clannish nature of the people.

 Distance learning and online education have helped the problem of lack of access to higher education in Appalachia although that is a reasonably new solution.
+Money for the infrastructure for widely-based broadband in the Appalachia area of Kentucky has recently been allocated under the infrastructure bill.

 Posted in Challenges, Flash Fiction